Skip to content

 • Be proactive in assuring immigrant families that their children have the right to attend school without fear.

-• Clear, multilingual communication about privacy protections and rights for immigrant, multilingual, and undocumented learners is critical for building strong, engaged school communites.
+• Clear, multilingual communication about privacy protections and rights for immigrant, multilingual, and undocumented learners is critical for building strong, engaged school communities.

-Explore more strategies and tools for upholding immigrant and undocumented student rights, dignity, and safety in the Creating Safe & Supportive Schools for Immigrant & Undocumented Learners Toolkit.
+Explore more strategies and tools for upholding immigrant and undocumented student rights, dignity, and safety in MnEEP’s Creating Safe & Supportive Schools for Immigrant & English Learners Toolkit.

 State leaders, civil rights organizations, and courts have affirmed that Minnesota protects immigrant students’ rights.
 By standing together, schools comply with the law, strengthen public trust, and model the values of equity, safety, and belonging critical to the success of Minnesota’s public education system.